Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Abstract

 \section{Abstract}

-A wide variety of modern computing workloads are composed of parallelizable jobs.
-A single parallelizable job can be completed more quickly if it is run on additional servers, however each job is typically limited in the number of servers on which it can run (its parallelizability level).
-A job's parallelizability level is determined by the type of computation the job performs and how it was implemented.
-As a result, a single workload of parallelizable jobs generally consists of multiple \emph{job classes}, where jobs from different classes may have different parallelizability levels.
-The inherent sizes of jobs from different classes may also be vastly different.
+Modern computing workloads are often composed of parallelizable jobs.
+A parallelizable job can be completed more quickly when run on additional servers.
+However, each job can only use a limited number of servers, known as its parallelizability level, which is determined by the type of computation the job performs and how it is implemented.
+Workloads generally consist of multiple job classes, where jobs from different classes have different parallelizability levels and follow different job size (service requirement) distributions.

-This paper considers the important, practical problem of how to schedule a workload composed of an arbitrary number of classes of parallelizable jobs.
-Here, each class of jobs has an associated job size distribution and parallelizability level.
-Given a limited number of servers, $k$, we ask how to allocate the $k$ servers across a stream of arriving jobs in order to minimize the \emph{mean response time} --- the average time from when a job arrives to the system until it is completed.

-The problem of optimal scheduling in multiserver systems is known to be difficult, even when jobs are not parallelizable.
-To solve the harder problem of scheduling multiple classes of parallelizable jobs, we turn to asymptotic scaling regimes.
-We find that in lighter-load regimes (i.e., Sub-Halfin-Whitt), the optimal allocation algorithm is Least-Parallelizable-First (LPF), a policy that prioritizes jobs from the least parallelizable job classes regardless of their size distributions.
-By contrast, we also find that in the heavier-load regimes (i.e., Super-NDS), the optimal allocation algorithm prioritizes the jobs with the Shortest Expected Remaining Processing Time (SERPT).
-We also develop scheduling policies that perform optimally when the scaling regime is not known to the system a priori.
+This paper considers scheduling parallelizable jobs belonging to an arbitrary number of job classes.
+Given a limited number of servers, we must allocate servers across a stream of arriving jobs to minimize mean response time --- the average time from when a job arrives to the system until it completes.
+We find that in lighter-load scaling regimes (i.e., Sub-Halfin-Whitt), the optimal allocation policy is Least-Parallelizable-First (LPF), which prioritizes jobs from the least parallelizable job classes regardless of their size distributions.
+By contrast, we find that in the heavier-load regimes (i.e., Super-NDS), the optimal allocation policy prioritizes jobs with the Shortest Expected Remaining Processing Time (SERPT).
+We also develop policies that are asymptotically optimal when the scaling regime is not known a priori.